IBT Handbook

 The following pages outline the training topics required to obtain the International Behavior Therapist (IBT) certification from the International Behavior Analysis Organization (IBAO).

-The IBT Training Content can be obtained in numerous ways, through one or multiple providers.
+The IBT REOs can be obtained in numerous ways, through one or multiple providers.
 Documentation necessary to prove the content was obtained must include a certificate of completion, transcripts, or other forms that show the topic, length of training, and date of completion.
 Upload all documentation to your IBAO account.

 13. International Behavior Analysis Organization's International Behavior Therapist Professional Advisory Board Committee